hmcts/ccfr-fees-register-app/README.md

 ### Prerequisites

-You will need jdk installed on your machine.
+You will need jdk installed on your machine, and the fees_register database running, for which you can run:

+$ docker-compose -f ./docker-compose.yml up fees-database

 ### Installing
 1. Clone the repo to your machine using git clone git@github.com:hmcts/ccfr-fees-register-app.git